sveltejs/sapper-template/README.md

 The default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
 Can use either Rollup or webpack as bundler.

+## Please note

+Sapper is no longer being actively developed.
+You may be interested in using Sapper's succesor, [SvelteKit](https://kit.svelte.dev/) for new projects.

 ## Getting started

 ### Using `degit`